ShaikAftab13/Bank-Management-App-Using-Python/README.md

 How to Run the App:

-pip install streamlit
+Step 1 :pip install streamlit
-python -m streamlit run app.py
+Step 2 : python -m streamlit run app.py

 Once started, the app will automatically open in your browser and display the interactive banking dashboard.